Last editedSep 20224 min read

 Businesses are truly spoiled for choice when it comes to payment gateways, but how do they compare when it comes to online invoicing?
 We’ve picked two of the biggest, Stripe and PayPal, and compared them to GoCardless’ offering.

 What should you look for in invoice software?

-Invoices are a necessary part of the sale process, and vital to the process of getting paid, that provide clients a full breakdown of:
+Invoices are a necessary part of the sale process and vital to the process of getting paid.
+A typical invoice will provide clients a full breakdown of:

 Yet manually writing a new invoice for each transaction is time-consuming and tedious, particularly for businesses with high sales volumes.
 Using gateways like PayPal, Stripe, or GoCardless helps streamline and automate this process.